CDRH/orchid/README.md

 ## Configuration
 Most app configuration is located in `config/public.yml` and `config/private.yml`.
 If you are updating your version of Orchid, you may already have existing config files, so you will want to compare them against the orchid config template files to see if any changes need to be made.
+Site title and subtitle name configuration is stored in `config/locales/en.yml` (and other language files if your app is multi-language).

 ### API
 The API path may be any endpoint in the API to which `/items` can be appended to receive a list of items.
 The path is set in `config/private.yml`.
 This should look like one of the following: